armbian/build/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Build issues
 about: Create a new issue if there is something wrong with building Armbian.
+Do **not** report if you used `EXPERT` switch.
 title: 'Problem found in ...'
 labels: '0.question'
 assignees: 'armbian/build-scripts'